Using DPF Through Docker¶

 ansys.dpf.core to always attempt to

-connect to DPF running within the docker image by setting the
+connect to DPF running within the Docker image by setting environment variables:

 export DPF_START_SERVER=False export DPF_PORT=50054

 DPF container.
 It should match the first value within the

 -p 50054:50054 pair.

 The environment variable

 instance but rather look for the service running at